Norwegian version

 Professional Careers and Labour Markets

-We study both quantitative properties such as supply and demand for professional labour and the individual’s motivation and career.
+Our research explores both quantitative aspects, such as the supply and demand for professional labour, and qualitative dimensions, including individual motivations and career trajectories.

 Norwegian higher education and professional labour markets are highly segregated, and questions concerning gender, ethnicity and social background are central in the understanding of them.